Without Government Unions, there Would be No Gas Tax Increase - California Political Review

 Nobody argues that California’s roads need huge upgrades.
-But the solution didn’t require the $0.12 per gallon tax hike that goes into effect today.
-The root cause of these neglected roads – and the reason even more taxes will never be enough to fix them – is the power of public sector unions, whose agenda is consistently at odds with the public interest.
+But the solution didn’t require the $0.12 per gallon tax hike that went into effect Nov.
+1. The root cause of these neglected roads – and the reason even more taxes will never be enough to fix them – is the power of public sector unions, whose agenda is consistently at odds with the public interest.
 Let us count the ways.

 1 – CalTrans mismanagement: